 - A. Effective Date.
 The final decision on an application for proposed development becomes effective after the expiration of the 10-day appeal period following the approval date, unless an appeal is filed, except for Emergency Permits and Zoning Clearances.
 Emergency Permits and Zoning Clearances become effective on the date of approval. - B. Issuance Date.
 A Zoning Permit under this Title is issued after the effective date and when all applicable Prior to Issuance conditions of approval have been met. - C. Expiration.
 Except for legislative actions, every approval by a Review Authority is subject to expiration.
 The following expiration terms apply: - 1.
 Discretionary Actions.
-Discretionary actions include a project-specific expiration terms as detailed in its relevant Chapter of this Title.

-2. Zoning Permits.
+Discretionary actions include project-specific expiration terms as detailed in its relevant chapter of this Title. - 2.
+Zoning Permits. - a.

-- a.
 Approval.
 An action to approve a Zoning Permit expires one year after the effective date, unless the Zoning Permit has been issued. - b.
 Issuance.
-Unless otherwise specified, an issued permit expires two years after its issuance date unless the use or structure for which the permit was issued has been established or commenced in compliance with the issued permit or unless a time extension is approved in compliance with subsection (D) below.

-- D. Time Extensions.
+Unless otherwise specified, an issued permit expires two years after its issuance date unless the use or structure for which the permit was issued has been established or commenced in compliance with the issued permit or unless a time extension is approved in compliance with subsection D below. - 3.
+City Projects.
+There is no expiration date for actions on City projects, including Capital Improvement Program projects. - D. Time Extensions.
 The original Review Authority may approve one or more-time extension up to a total of two-years for any Discretionary Action or Zoning Permit. - 1.
 Application and Fee.
-The extension must be based upon receipt of a written application with the required fee prior to expiration date of the action or permit. - Status of Previous Approval.
+The extension must be based upon receipt of a written application with the required fee prior to expiration date of the action or permit. - 2.
+Status of Previous Approval.
 An application for a time extension stays the expiration of the previous approval or permit until action on the request is made.
-Any time after the original expiration date of the previous approval or permit used to process the extension request counts against the maximum extension period. - 3.
-Required Findings.
+Any time after the original expiration date of the previous approval or permit used to process the extension request counts against the maximum extension period.

+- 3. Required Findings.
 In considering a time extension, the Review Authority must make the following findings: - a.
 The grant of the extension must be based upon a finding of good cause. - b.
 All original findings for approval can still be made. - E. Tolling.
 Any expiration date or other time limit imposed by this Title shall be tolled while any action, claim or proceeding to attack, set aside or void a permit is pending before any court of law.
 A case is pending from the day the action, claim or proceeding is filed with any court until the court enters its ultimate disposition of the case, such as entry of an order, judgment or final decision, or issuance of remittitur, whichever action occurs last.
+(Ord.
+20-03 § 6)

+297.296.
 17.52.100 Changes to Prior Permits and Approvals

-Revisions to prior Discretionary Approvals and Zoning Permits must be processed as follows:
+Changes to prior Discretionary Approvals and Zoning Permits must be processed as follows: